a8cteam51/internet-archive-wayback-machine-link-fixer/readme.txt

 == Upgrade Notice ==

 = 1.3.0 =
-This updates any pre release version to the new launched version.
+This updates any pre-release version to the new launched version.

 For developer docs and source code, see the GitHub repository: